fhcflx/ciencia-medica/_posts/2012-03-19-nobel-evaluates-cancer-research-sp.md

 ---
 layout: post
-title: Nobel Prize in Physiology or Medicine 2012 – International Peer Review Elevates Brazilian Cancer Research
+title: '2012 Nobel Prize in Physiology or Medicine: The Impact of International Peer Review on Brazilian Cancer Research'
 date: '2012-03-19T12:12:00.001-03:00'
 author: Francisco H C Felix
 tags:
 - Brazilian Science
+- Nobel
 lang: en-us
-ref:
+ref: nobel-12
 ---

-In a landmark step for Brazilian science, A.C.
-Camargo Hospital in São Paulo—responsible for a significant share of the nation's oncology research—invited a panel of internationally acclaimed scientists to conduct an independent peer review of its research and training programs.
-This initiative, unprecedented in Brazil, signals a commitment to global standards and continuous improvement in cancer research.

-The board, conceived by the late oncologist Ricardo Brentani, includes Nobel laureate Harald zur Hausen (Physiology or Medicine, 2008), Curtis Harris (U.S. National Cancer Institute), and other leaders in cancer biology and immunology.
-Over several days, these experts evaluated the hospital’s research output, infrastructure, and educational environment, aiming to provide constructive feedback and recommendations for future development.

-Such international peer review is a hallmark of scientific excellence, fostering transparency and driving innovation.
-According to the board, A.C.
-Camargo’s research—particularly in genomics and hereditary cancer—already meets high international standards, with strong potential for further impact as young investigators advance their careers.
-The hospital’s focus on genetic markers and early counseling for familial cancers exemplifies its forward-looking approach.

-The board’s findings will be compiled in a detailed report, and a follow-up visit is planned to assess the implementation of suggested improvements.
-This process not only benchmarks Brazilian oncology against the world’s best but also encourages a culture of critical self-assessment and scientific ambition.
+The creation of an international advisory board to evaluate research at A.C.
+Camargo Hospital in São Paulo marked a milestone for Brazilian science.
+Composed of world-renowned experts, including Nobel laureate Harald zur Hausen and Curtis Harris (U.S. National Cancer Institute), the group reviewed projects, infrastructure, and researcher training, fostering an exchange of global standards and experiences.

+The initiative, conceived by Ricardo Brentani, reflects a pursuit of excellence and transparency in national scientific production.
+The hospital, responsible for a significant share of Brazil's oncology research, stands out for its investment in hereditary tumor genetics and early genetic counseling, areas with direct impact on cancer diagnosis and treatment.

+International peer review not only recognizes existing quality but also proposes improvements and encourages the adoption of global best practices.
+The board's periodic return reinforces a commitment to continuous evolution and a culture of constructive self-assessment.

-As emphasized by immunologist António Coutinho, international scrutiny is essential for scientific progress: “It is time for Brazil to invest in science and technology and find better ways to do things.
-Nothing is invented without deep knowledge.
-We need to export brains, not just commodities.”
+As immunologist António Coutinho emphasized, subjecting Brazilian science to international scrutiny is fundamental for the country's progress: “Nothing is invented without deep knowledge.
+It's not enough to just export cattle.
+We need to export brains.”

 **International Advisory Board Members:**

 - Alan Ashworth (Institute of Cancer Research, UK)
 - António Coutinho (Gulbenkian Institute, Portugal)
 - Curtis Harris (U.S. National Cancer Institute)
-- Harald zur Hausen (Nobel Prize, 2008)
+- Harald zur Hausen (Nobel, 2008)
 - Kai Simons (Max Planck Institute, Germany)
 - Martin Raff (University College London)

-*Source: Folha de São Paulo.
-Original news: [bit.ly/AtskHn](https://bit.ly/AtskHn) and [Consulfarma](https://www.consulfarma.com/detalhes_noticias.php?id=133721#.T2dLaaEwTfE.blogger)*
+*Sources: Folha de S. Paulo, Consulfarma.*